rc2server/appserverJava/README.md

 	* Jersey for REST
 	* Jetty for container
+	* Jackson for JSON
+	* JDBI for database access

 * Uses [pgjdbc-ng](https://github.com/impossibl/pgjdbc-ng) for database drivers.
 This allows use of database notifications to find out about file changes from the compute engine.

-* Database access is generally accessed via JDBI.

 * PersistentObject interface exists for model objects.
 A static inner class should provide json mapping if required.
 A Queries interface should provide methods to fetch instances via DBI.
+Abstract class query interfaces require an external source file.

 * A jersey filter provides authentication and authorization.